-The CCSE tests have been subject to several critiques, and often sarcasm, due to the type of information that can be asked, as it seems not to be relevant to assessing the degree of integration of the applicant, and as many organisations and newspapers have pointed out that most of the Spanish population would not know to answer either.211
+The CCSE tests have been subject to several critiques, and often sarcasm, due to the type of information that can be asked, as it seems not to be relevant to assessing the degree of integration of the applicant, and as many organisations and newspapers have pointed out that most of the Spanish population would not know to answer either.285

-Costs foreseen under the whole procedure include 100 € tax for naturalisation, plus 80 € and 120 € for taking the first and second exam.
+Costs foreseen under the whole procedure include $100 \in \text{tax}$ for naturalisation, plus $80 \in \text{and } 120 \in \text{for taking the first and second exam.}$

 The whole naturalisation process is known to be quite tedious, and overall very long.
 The average duration of the process reaches a minimum of 1.5 years.
-Despite the recent measures taken by the government, the system still faces serious backlogs, with 300,000 applications still left to be assessed as of October 2016, 180,000 of which still had not been even opened.
+Despite the recent measures taken by the government, the system still faces serious backlogs, with 400,000 applications still left to be assessed as of June 2018, only just 5 officers in charge of dealing with them.286 In November 2018, the Ministry of Justice announced a plan with measures to resolve the backlog of around 360,000 of pending applications, including through the possibility of contracting about 100 professionals.287